Jesse, Head Farmer

 JJ is an established transplant to the West Coast from the concrete jungle known as Toronto.
 Like most urban folks she has roots in farming communities, with her mother growing up on a tomato farm in Southern Ontario and grandparents on both sides of the family hailing from Eastern European farm communities where growing your own food organically was just how things were done.

-Motivated by a desire to learn more about our complex food system, ten years ago JJ began traveling and working on farms, gaining experience in Mexico and BC before settling in Washington State at the Bullock’s Permaculture Farm & Nursery for three years to learn the art of living on the land.
+After finishing University, JJ became motivated by a desire to learn more about our complex food system.
+Ten years ago she began traveling and working on farms, gaining experience in Mexico and BC before settling in Washington State at the Bullock’s Permaculture Farm & Nursery for three years to learn the art of living on the land.
 In 2015, she took the opportunity to help Mason St. Farm start it’s Edible Nursery in earnest and has been working with volunteers and community members to grow luscious plants ever since!

 As a settler on these lands, JJ also works to deepen her knowledge of local Indigenous food systems, plants and projects.
 She sees the decolonization of our food system as a crucial piece of food justice, and the foundation for a healthier, more abundant future!